12.9.18

 The counters that are clipped:

-Here are 1/2" counters from "Road to Richmond" by SPI from a long time ago.
+Here are two 1/2" counters from "Road to Richmond" by SPI from a long time ago.
 The counter on the left was trimmed with this device, while the counter on the right couldn't pass inspection.

 Here are larger counters from "Swashbuckler".
 They are 5/8's and larger.
 Which chair would you prefer to sit in at the table?
 The fresh nice looking one or the rickety one?

 This is a whole lot nicer than toe nail clippers for sure.
 If I could afford to buy another one of these I would get the 4mm for rounding corners on the card sets that one can buy from various gaming companies.
-(Unlike a lot of folks who get sent items such as these, I buy.
-I buy everything so I can give an honest opinion and not one that has been bought, so to speak.)

 Now for the bad: